markjprice/cs10dotnet6/docs/errata/errata.md

 The **.NET Interactive Notebooks** extension has been renamed to **Polyglot Notebooks**.
 It still retains its original identifier `ms-dotnettools.dotnet-interactive-vscode`.

 > Read more here: https://devblogs.microsoft.com/dotnet/dotnet-interactive-notebooks-is-now-polyglot-notebooks/#why-the-name-change

+I wrote that "They cannot read input from the user, for example, you cannot use ReadLine or ReadKey."
+Although you cannot use the `Console` class methods, you can use the `Microsoft.DotNet.Interactive.Kernel` class and its `GetInputAsync` method.
+This uses the Visual Studio Code user interface to prompt the user for input.

 ## Page 7, 8 - Downloading and installing Visual Studio Code